drSandraMartin/drSandraMartin.github.io/content/authors/admin/_index.md

 ---

 ## Welcome
 <font color="white">I am a cognitive neuroscientist at the MPI for Human Cognitive and Brain Sciences in Leipzig, Germany.
 I combine neuroimaging and neuromodulation methods with graph theory, large language models (LLMs), and behavioral modeling to explore cognitive changes across the adult lifespan.

 With my background as a trained speech-language pathologist, I am particularly drawn to the dynamics of language processing in both healthy and damaged brains.
-I am also a strong supporter of open and reproducible research practices and strive to implement them in my own work.</font>
+I am also a strong supporter of open and reproducible research practices and strive to implement them in my own work.

+Please reach out if you're interested to chat or to collaborate! :postbox:</font>
 {style="text-align: justify;"}